moemoe89/go-mongodb-gita/README.md

 # PRACTICING-MONGODB-GOLANG #

-Practicing MongoDB Using Golang (Gin Gonic Framework) as Programming Language, MongoDB as Database
+Practicing MongoDB Using Golang (Gin Gonic Framework) with Go Mod as Programming Language, MongoDB as Database

 ## Directory structure
 Your project directory structure should look like this